oracle-livelabs/adb/dedicated/adb-prov-cloud-vmc/adb-prov-cloud-vmc.md

             ![create avmc compute model](./images/create-avmc-pc3.png " ")

         - DB Server Selection: Lists the DB Servers (VMs) used to deploy the new Autonomous Exadata VM Cluster (AVMC) resource.
 The maximum resources (CPUs, Memory, and Local Storage) available per VM is also displayed.
-Optionally, you can add or remove the VMs by clicking **Edit DB Server Selection**.
-Clicking this button launches the **Change DB Servers** dialog listing all the available DB Servers.
+Optionally, you can select the desired database servers for VM placement from the list of database servers by clicking **Edit DB server selection**.
+Clicking this button launches the **Change DB servers** dialog listing all the available DB Servers.

             ![Create avmc dbserver selection](./images/create-avmc-pc3a.png " ")

         - VM count or Node Count: Denotes the number of database servers in the Exadata infrastructure.
 This is a read-only value.

         - Maximum number of Autonomous Container Databases: The number of ACDs specified represents the upper limit on ACDs.
-These ACDs must be created separately as needed.

         - CPU count per VM or node: Specify the CPU count for each individual VM.
 The minimum value is 40 ECPUs per VM.